Hyperreality: Social media and public image

+The hyperreality environment on the internet has shifted dramatically over the course of the COVID-19 pandemic, so much so that it has an influence on the Italian Stock Exchange in 2021.

+The Hollywood sign in Los Angeles, California, itself produces similar notions, but is more a symbol of a facet of hyperreality—the creation of a city with its main target being media production.

 Disneyland

 Both Umberto Eco and Jean Baudrillard refer to Disneyland as an example of hyperreality.
 Eco believes that Disneyland with its settings such as Main Street and full sized houses has been created to look "absolutely realistic", taking visitors' imagination to a "fantastic past".
 This false reality creates an illusion and makes it more desirable for people to buy this reality.
 Disneyland works in a system that enables visitors to feel that technology and the created atmosphere "can give us more reality than nature can".
 The "fake nature" of Disneyland satisfies our imagination and daydream fantasies in real life.
 The idea is that nothing in this world is real.
 Nothing is original, but all are endless copies of reality.
 Since we do not imagine the reality of simulations, both imagined and real are equally hyperreal, for example, the numerous simulated rides, including the submarine ride and the Mississippi boat tour.
 When entering Disneyland, consumers form into lines to gain access to each attraction.
 Then they are ordered by people with special uniforms to follow the rules, such as where to stand or where to sit.
 If the consumers follow each rule correctly, they can enjoy "the real thing" and see things that are not available to them outside of Disneyland's doors.

-In his work Simulacra and Simulation, Baudrillard argues the "imaginary world" of Disneyland magnetizes people inside and has been presented as "imaginary" to make people believe that all its surroundings are "real".
-But he believes that the Los Angeles area is not real; thus it is hyperreal.
-Disneyland is a set of apparatuses which tries to bring imagination and fiction to what is called "real".
-This concerns the American values and way of life in a sense and "concealing the fact that the real is no longer real, and thus of saving the reality principle."

-"The Disneyland imaginary is neither true or false: it is a deterrence machine set up in order to rejuvenate in reverse the fiction of the real.
-Whence the debility, the infantile degeneration of this imaginary.
-It's meant to be an infantile world, in order to make us believe that the adults are elsewhere, in the "real" world, and to conceal the fact that real childishness is everywhere, particularly among those adults who go there to act the child in order to foster illusions of their real childishness."

-Filmography

-The 1999 film Existenz follows Allegra Geller, a game designer who finds herself targeted by assassins while playing a virtual reality game of her own creation.